 People support a business that makes them happy, excited and in love with the product or service.
 In fact, they don’t support a business at all, they support the people in the business, and even a big corporate business is employed by local people.
 The buck stops with the people, not the business.

-Before we start, I want to say this: the business I’ll be talking about I am a fan of.
+Before we start, I want to say this: I am a fan of the business I’ll be talking about.
 My wife and kids frequent it almost weekly, and I’d love for it to thrive and stay in business long term.
 I love the business model, I love what they’re about, I love that they’re local, and I love how much my kids love it there.
-I wish nothing but absolute success to them – but as someone who studies businesses for a living, this offers up a perfect opportunity to not only help them, but help others reading this along the way.
+I wish nothing but absolute success to them—but as someone who studies businesses for a living, this offers up a perfect opportunity to not only help them, but help others reading this along the way.

 I’m not writing this to bash them or kick them down in any way.
-Heck if they want to reach out to me I’ll gladly help them out, but regardless my aim with this article is to HELP, either them or any business it can apply to.
-And like most areas of life, being able to take in feedback and learn from in is a vital key.
+Heck, if they want to reach out to me I’ll gladly help them out, but regardless, my aim with this article is to HELP, either them or any business it can apply to.
+And like most areas of life, being able to take in feedback and learn from it is a vital key.

-Above: A photo of my kids at one of the place centers down south a few years go.
+Above: A photo of my kids at one of the play centres down south a few years go.

 When we learned they were coming to town, we were beyond happy and excited.
-Because my kids are home schooled, we quickly became regulars to this business.
+Because my kids are homeschooled, we quickly became regulars at this business.

-Now, my wife hears me comment about businesses all day long.
-Anywhere we go together, I’m always telling her how a business could improve and little things they should work on – so she’s got a pretty good business mind at this point.
+Now, my wife hears me talk about businesses all day long.
+Anywhere we go together, I’m always telling her how a business could improve and little things they should work on—so she’s got a pretty good business mind at this point.

 And when it comes to this business, she’s brought up a few points, and after having gone myself several times, I agree with her 100%.

-But I mean hey, every business has it’s little pain points, and that’s okay.
+But I mean, hey, every business has its little growing pains, and that’s okay.

 Here’s the problem…

 Take a quick glance at everything they have to offer.
 It’s incredible.
-And if they go all out and use the entire Sears location (which is what they are proposing) it’s going to be massive.
+And if they go all out and use the entire Canadian Tire location (which is what they are proposing), it’s going to be massive.

 There’s absolutely nothing wrong with that.
 And if ABC Inc. did a few of the things I’ll list below, after people check out the new place they’ll go right back to ABC Inc., or at the very least keep a degree of their business with ABC Inc..

-BUT, if this new corporate play place does “the things” I’m talking about first, than THEY will retain a vast majority of the new traffic and they’ll win the game of business.
+BUT, if this new corporate play place does the things I’m talking about first, then THEY will retain a vast majority of the new traffic and they’ll win the game of business.